ShawnTheCreator/meditrek/README.md

 - 🔄 [Render](https://render.com) – for backend (Node.js)
 - 🔼 [Vercel](https://vercel.com) – for frontend (React)
-- ☁️ [Firebase] – optional for hosting/auth if no backend
+- ☁️ [mongodb] – optional for hosting/auth if no backend

 ---